More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Results

 \subsection{Accuracy of HB Estimates: Single Sample}

-Table~\ref{tab:accuracy} compares HB estimates against population truth for the single illustrative sample.
-National relative bias is at most $1\%$ for all variables.
-Employment and Hours Worked exhibit small domain errors (MARE of $2\%$ and $0\%$ respectively).
-Unemployment exhibits a domain MARE of $13\%$ and a maximum domain ARE of $43\%$, attributable to a single outlier domain in which the posterior mean unemployment rate ($0.014$) is approximately $43\%$ below the true value ($0.018$).
-This reflects the inherent difficulty of estimating a rare event ($\approx 4\%$ national mean) in a small domain at the reduced sample size.
-This is also the domain for which the credible interval fails to contain the true value in Table~\ref{tab:coverage-single}.
+Table~\ref{tab:accuracy} shows that national relative bias is at most 1\% for all variables.
+Employment and Hours Worked exhibit small domain errors.
+Unemployment exhibits a domain MARE of 13\% and a maximum domain ARE of 43\%, attributable to a single outlier domain where the posterior mean (0.014) is approximately 43\% below the true rate (0.018).

+This illustrates a recurring challenge for rare indicators in official statistics.
+With a national unemployment proportion of approximately 4\%, the expected count of unemployed individuals in the smallest domains at the reduced sample size can be fewer than ten, making direct stratum estimates highly volatile.
+The HB model mitigates this by shrinking toward the overall posterior mean, but the shrinkage introduces bias for domains that genuinely deviate from the global pattern.
+The single-sample result should not be interpreted as typical performance: the Monte Carlo results in Sections~\ref{sec:mccoverage}--\ref{sec:mccvgate} provide the appropriate basis for performance assessment.
+In practice, NSOs publishing unemployment estimates at the domain level should apply the same caution warranted for any small area estimate of a rare binary variable, including reporting credible intervals alongside point estimates and flagging domains where the estimated event count is very small.